mkusaka/lax/README.md

   - handle request from client & proxy to origin or response request
 - operation server
   - handle request from service provider(cdn itself or content owner) & purge or update settings
+- manage server
+  - may use k8s for deployment, watch server & container metrics.

 ### worker
 - operation worker